omaromeir/stat540-2014-project/README.md

 We will be working on a public data set (GEO accession number：GSE1710)[1].
 Our aim is to find Differentially regulated genes in High-density cDNA microarray data.
 The platform is GPL284, Human UniGene Set RZPD 1.

-The data is comprised of 31 samples, split into 3 groups: 11 control samples, 10 Crohn's disease patients, 10 ulcerative colitis patients.
+The data is comprised of 31 samples, split into 3 groups: 11 control samples, 10 Crohn's disease patients, and 10 ulcerative colitis patients.
 Each sample is from a different individual (patient or control).

 As far as we can tell there are 34561 biological replicates.